Maine Books: The Best Books Set in the Pine Tree State

 This atmospheric novel takes place in a small coastal town in Maine, and is inspired by Andrew Wyeth’s iconic painting, Christina’s World.

 Christina Olson was born at the austere home on a barren hill in Cushing, Maine, that her family had inhabited for generations.
-After nearly dying as a child and being incapacitated by ongoing illness, Christina could never venture beyond her small community, an austere house on a barren hill in Cushing, Maine.
+After nearly dying as a child and being incapacitated by ongoing illness, Christina could never venture beyond her small community.

 For twenty years, the farm hosted painter Andrew Wyeth during the summers.
 Many of his paintings feature the family’s farm, but Christina herself would inspire his most iconic painting.